binocarlos/guilder/README.md

 Static version of copy where you can pass the source and destination folders explicitly

-#### `project.ensureFolder(path, autoRemove)`
+#### `project.ensureFolder(autoRemove)`

-Ensure a folder exists - autoRemove will delete if it exists
+Ensure the destination folder exists - autoRemove will delete if it exists

 #### `project.installComponent(autoReset)`

-Create the folder in the destination location - autoReset means delete if exists
+Install the component in the source folder - autoReset will remove the components folder before component install

 #### `project.buildComponent(autoReset)`

-Create the folder in the destination location - autoReset means delete if exists
+Build the component in the source folder - autoReset will remove the build folder before component build

 #### `project.copy(srcGlob, [processPath])`